sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-events/events.md

 executed     |      |
 -------------|------
 description  | Time at which the check request was executed.
 In seconds since the Unix epoch.<br><br>The difference between a request's `issued` and `executed` values is the request latency.<br><br>For agent-executed checks, Sensu automatically populates the `executed` value.
-For events created with the [events API][35], the default `executed` value is `0` unless you specify a value in the request body. required     | false type         | Integer example      | {{< language-toggle >}}
+For events created with the [core/v2/events API][35], the default `executed` value is `0` unless you specify a value in the request body. required     | false type         | Integer example      | {{< language-toggle >}}